rakeshmenon/npmlens-mcp/CONTRIBUTING.md

 ## Release process

-- We use a PR‑based release:
+- We use a PR‑based release workflow:
-  - Trigger the "Version Bump PR" workflow (`.github/workflows/version-bump.yml`) and choose patch/minor/major.
+  1. Trigger "Version Bump PR" workflow (`.github/workflows/version-bump.yml`) manually and choose patch/minor/major.
-  - Merge the PR (branch protection applies).
+  2. Review and merge the PR (branch protection applies).
-  - A push to `main` tags and publishes to npm (`.github/workflows/release.yml`).
+  3. After merge to `main`, "Tag on Version Bump" workflow (`.github/workflows/tag-on-bump.yml`) detects the version change and creates a git tag.
+  4. Tag creation triggers "Release" workflow (`.github/workflows/release.yml`) which builds and publishes to npm.
+- **Important**: Release workflow triggers ONLY on tag push, never on regular PR merges to main.
 - Publishing requires `NPM_TOKEN` (automation token) and Actions with write permission.
+- See `docs/workflows.md` for detailed workflow documentation.

 ## MVP user experience